shpigi/map-locations/README.md

 - Built with [Folium](https://python-visualization.github.io/folium/) for interactive maps
 - Uses [SimpleKML](https://simplekml.readthedocs.io/) for KML export
+- Powered by [OpenAI](https://openai.com/) for AI location extraction
 - Inspired by the historic passages of Paris